getsentry/eng-pipes/README.md

 1. [Create a GitHub organization](https://github.com/account/organizations/new?plan=free).
 Name it what you like.

-    - In your organization, create a new GitHub repository named something like `testing-eng-pipes`.
     - After the organization has been created, go to its `Settings`, then select `Personal access tokens` from the sidebar to enable tokens.
     - In the setup menu, select `Allow access via fine-grained personal access tokens`, then `Do not require administrator approval`, and finally `Allow access via personal access tokens (classic)`.
+    - In your organization, create a new repository named something like `testing-eng-pipes`.

 1. [Create a personal access token](https://github.com/settings/tokens/new).

     - Title the new token `Eng-pipes development token`, give this token 90 days until expiration, and enable the following permissions: `read:org` and `read:user`.
     - On the next page, copy the displayed token into the `GH_USER_TOKEN` field of your `.env` file.

-      > :warning: **You are giving this token permissions to all orgs across GitHub that you are a member of (though some, like `getsentry`, are configured to require approval before PATs have access)).
+      > :warning: **You are giving this token permissions to all orgs across GitHub that you are a member of (though some, like `getsentry`, are configured to require approval before PATs have access).
 Be careful and ensure it does not leave your machine!**

 1. [Create a GitHub App](https://github.com/settings/apps/new).

     - Set the webhook to your ngrok tunnel with the GH route (e.g. `<NGROK_INSTANCE>/webhooks/github`)
     - Create and download a private key and add it to your `.env` under `GH_APP_PRIVATE_KEY`.
-You'll need to strip newlines (or convert them to literal `\n`).
-(See [Setup Secrets](#setup-secrets) above.)
+You'll need to convert newlines to literal `\n`.
+(See also [Setup Secrets](#setup-secrets) above.)
     - Go to the `Permissions & events` sidebar menu entry of the GitHub app configuration, and grant maximum non-`Admin` access (`Read and write` where possible, `Read only` everywhere else) for every line in `Repository permissions` (NOTE: We use a more constrained permission-set in production, but for initial setup enabling maximal permissions is fine; permissions can be whittled down later as needed.)
     - For `Organization permissions`, grant `Read and write` for `Members` and `Projects`
     - In the `Subscribe to events` section, check every possible box